 - The magnetic field can be represented by drawing what is called as magnetic lines of forces.
 The direction of magnetic field at a point can be found by drawing a tangent to the line of force passing through that point.

 - A magnetic line of force is a curve drawn in the magnetic field in such a way that the tangent to the curve at any points gives the direction of magnetic field.

 - Magnetic lines of force are imaginary (hypothetical).

-- Magnetic lines of force always emerge or start from north pole and terminate on the south pole.
-Inside the magnet, the lines of force move from south pole to the north pole.
+- Magnetic lines of force always emerges or start from north pole and always terminate on south pole.

 - The lines of force emerged or terminate normally to the surface of the magnet.